Pages

 In studies done on cat’s claw herb extract.
 It was found out that cat’s claw extract has the ability to attack viral infections on its early stage preventing its progress.
 Cat’s claw extract is being considered as an alternative treatment for chemically sensitive patients.
 Cat’s claw also contains quinovic acid glycosides that strengthen the immune system and protecting the body from viruses.

-Cat’s claw as Stamina and Energy strenthener
+Cat’s claw as Stamina and Energy strengthener

 According to studies done by Dr. Satya Ambrose, N. D., cats claw can enhance overall immunity while increasing stamina and energy in patients.
 This is beneficial for chemically sensitive patients who are suffering from physical and mental exhaustion due to an overactive or stressful lifestyle.